Natisfaction/NaitOS/README.md

  - **Printing to screen** fully implemented
  - **Error management** fully implemented

-## How to...
+# How to...

 ...cross compile the OS???
  - To cross-compile the OS, you'll need to build an i686 cross compiler.
-You can watch this tutorial to learn how to do it: https://www.youtube.com/watch?v=TgIdFVOV_0U , or you can just download a pre-made cross-compiler from here: https://github.com/lordmilko/i686-elf-tools/releases .
-If you have done all the steps correctly, you'll only need to edit a bit the "cmp.sh" file, and it should work.
+You can watch [this](https://www.youtube.com/watch?v=TgIdFVOV_0U) tutorial to learn how to do it, or you can just download a pre-made cross-compiler from [here](https://github.com/lordmilko/i686-elf-tools/releases).
+If you have done all the steps correctly, you'll only need to edit a bit the "cmp.sh" file to adapt the directories, and it should compile perfectly.

 ...launch the OS???
- - To launch the OS, you'll need a specific emulator: *qemu-system-i386*.
-You can download it from https://www.qemu.org/download/
+ - To launch the OS, you'll need an **i386** or **i686** emulator: in my development i decided to use *qemu-system-i386*.
+You can download it from [here](https://www.qemu.org/download/).

-## What next???
+# What next???

-Maybe in the future when I'll continue to work with this OS, the main planned features are the following:
- - **Memory management**
- - **File System** (FAT12)

-***Stay tuned!!!***
+Sadly, as I already said, I'm not going to maintain this OS.
+It was my first-made OS, and I'd really like if it stays as it is right now!